 An equivalent combination of education, training and experience, which provide the necessary knowledge, skills and abilities and other competencies required for the position may be considered.

 This is light work requiring the exertion of 0 – 20 pounds of force occasionally and 0 – 10 pounds of force frequently to lift, carry, push, pull, and reposition objects.

 Ability to traverse about an ADA accessible office setting, with or without reasonable accommodation.

 Ability to remain stationary at a keyboard for extended periods of time and continuously operate a computer and other office productivity machinery, such as a calculator, copy machine, and printer.

 Ability to manipulate objects and demonstrate small, precise movements repetitively.

-Tasks are regularly performed in an office setting without exposure to adverse environmental conditions.
+Tasks are regularly performed in an office setting without frequent exposure to adverse environmental conditions.

 Tasks require the manipulation of objects and demonstration of small, precise movements, the ability to detect and distinguish various features of one’s surroundings, and the ability to effectively communicate and exchange information with others.